NayanDZ/Nmap/README.md

 sudo nmap -sU MACHINE_IP

 port list: -p22,80,443 will scan ports 22, 80 and 443.
 port range: -p1-1023 will scan all ports between 1 and 1023 inclusive,
 	      while -p20-25 will scan ports between 20 and 25 inclusive.

-			-p- which will scan all 65535 ports.
-			If you want to scan the most common 100 ports, add -F. Using --top-ports 10 will check the ten most common ports.
+               -p- which will scan all 65535 ports. f you want to scan the most common 100 ports, add -F. Using --top-ports 10 will check the ten most common ports.

 You can control the scan timing using -T<0-5>.
 -T0 is the slowest (paranoid),